 American Board of Surgery.

-Dr. Slater is an interventional radiologist at The Nebraska Medical Center.
+Dr. Slater is an interventional radiologist at Nebraska Medicine.
 He is a graduate of The University of Nebraska Medical Center in Omaha, Neb.
 Dr. Slater completed a diagnostic radiology residency and a fellowship in interventional radiology at Fitzsimons Army Medical Center in Aurora, Colo.
 Dr. Slater is certified by the American Board of Radiology and has added qualifications in neuro-radiology and interventional radiology.

 Cerebral Vascular Neurosurgeon

-Dr. Thorell is a neurosurgeon at The Nebraska Medical Center.
+Dr. Thorell is a neurosurgeon at Nebraska Medicine.
 He graduated from University of Nebraska Medical Center in Omaha, Neb., where he also completed his residency and served as chief resident.
 After finishing his residency in neurosurgery, Dr. Thorell performed two additional years of fellowship training in endovascular neurosurgery at the Cleveland Clinic Foundation in Cleveland, Ohio.
 He is board eligible.